*The Parental Controls settings updated in late 2022 and therefore we have updated this guide accordingly on 1 February 2023*

 Add a parent email address

-You can in fact sign up for a Roblox account without any email at all but it is most important that you go into the Settings>Account Info to add a parent email.
+You can in fact sign up for a Roblox account without any email at all but it is most important that you have a verified parent's email address (this will allow you to setup restrictions).

 Once verified, it should look like this: